mkane968/Text-Mining-with-Student-Papers/README.md

 ## Preliminaries

-To use these scripts, you will need a corpus of student writing--it will likely be a folder of individual essays in docx format donwloaded from Canvas.
+To use these scripts, you will need a corpus of student writing--a folder of individual essays in docx format donwloaded from Canvas works best.

 Batch convert all files in a folder from docx to txt using the following command in terminal: `textutil -convert txt /path/to/DOCX/files/*.docx`